adamelliot/queue-management/mender/image-tools/README.md

 4. The total store needs to be more than double the size of the source image

 ### WARNING:
-With the input image you need to have it in the same folder as the convert tool, or a subfolder as it's volumed into the conversion tool via Docker and paths get mangled around.
+With the input image you need to have it in the same folder as the convert tool, or a sub-folder as it's volumed into the conversion tool via Docker and paths get mangled around.
 I suggest using the `input` folder, as that's the paradigm the tool has been using.

 ```
 ./docker-mender-convert from-raw-disk-image \